techidaily/site-youtube-blog/source/_posts/-vs-youtube-vs-dailymotion-which-platform-is-the-one-in-2024.md

  Mar 27, 2024• Proven solutions

 If you are an upcoming entrepreneur who is looking forward to an effective video marketing strategy then you have to come to a decision regarding the portal you want to use for your marketing.
-As you should know by now [YouTube](https://www.youtube.com/), [Dailymotion](http://www.dailymotion.com/) and [Vimeo](https://www.vimeo.com/)are the 3 major players in the field of video marketing.
+As you should know by now [YouTube](https://www.youtube.com/), [Dailymotion](http://www.dailymotion.com/) and [Vimeo](https://www.vimeo.com/) are the 3 major players in the field of video marketing.
 In this article, we are going to give you a comparative analysis of all these video sharing platforms so that you can select the one most suited to your needs.

 ![Vimeo vs. YouTube vs. Dailymotion](https://images.wondershare.com/filmora/article-images/vimeo-youtube-dailymotion.png)